AdeleMehrafrouz/WISER-Quantum-Project-3-Quantum-Algorithm-as-a-PDE-Solver-for-Computational-Fluid-Dynamics-CFD-/README.md

 - Start with a grid size of N=16 and short time integration to keep circuit depth low.
 - Use `Aer` noise models or real QPUs via IBMQ for noisy runs.
 - All code is modular and ready for extension to 2D/3D solvers.

-## Challenge

-This project contributes to the **WISER 2025 Quantum Challenge** under the Quantum CFD Simulation category.